CITEHUSTLE

 ChatGPT-User

 ChatGPT-User is the agent that fetches a specific URL when a person explicitly asks ChatGPT (or a custom GPT) to read or visit it.
-It is not a bulk crawler and is not used for training — it only fires in response to a direct user action.
+It is not a bulk crawler and is not used for training.
+It only fires in response to a direct user action.
 ChatGPT-User honors robots.txt.

 Last updated